-Program not offered 2018.
-If you are interested in participating in May 2019, please feel free to contact our UGA Cortona Staff for more details.
+The UGA in Italiano Program is not offered during the 2019 Maymester.
+If you are interested in participating in May 2020, please feel free to contact our UGA Cortona staff for more details.

 The completion of ITAL 2110 (Intensive Intermediate Italian) and ITAL2110L (Intensive Intermediate Italian Language and Culture Laboratory) through the UGA in Italiano program will fulfill the Franklin College Language Requirement, but more importantly will allow students to enroll in upper division coursework in Italian upon their return to the Athens campus.
 In terms of language proficiency, direct and constant contact with native speakers will allow students to develop proficiency in Italian at a greatly accelerated pace, which in turn will allow for an enriched cultural literacy.
 Daily one-on-one conversation with a native speaker (required as part of the ITAL 2110L course) is an opportunity that is simply not available in Athens.